 The Pre-Owned Assets rules may apply where an individual successfully removes an asset, usually property, from their estate for inheritance tax purposes but is able to continue to use the asset or benefit from it.
-If you live in the Nottingham area we, at Girlings, can provide taxation advice to help you not get unintentionally caught by this complex anti-avoidance legislation.
+If you live in the Nottinghamshire area we, at Girlings & Co., can provide taxation advice to help you not get unintentionally caught by this complex anti-avoidance legislation.

 Inheritance tax (IHT) was introduced over approximately 30 years ago and broadly charges to tax certain lifetime gifts of capital and estates on death.

 With IHT came the concept of ‘potentially exempt transfers’ (PETs): make a lifetime gift of capital to an individual and, so long as you live for seven years from making the gift, there can be no possible IHT charge on it whatever the value of the gift.
 The rules create uncertainty until the seven year period has elapsed but, at the same time, opportunity to pass significant capital value down the generations without an IHT charge.
 Of course this is to over simplify the position and potentially ignore a whole host of other factors, both tax and non-tax, that may be relevant.

 However many people are simply not in a position to make significant lifetime gifts of capital.
 There are a number of reasons for this, the most obvious being that their capital is tied up in assets such as the family home and business interests and/or it produces income they need to live on.